oweb36/mws-docs/Characters/Air Conditioners/ToshyFEN.md

 ToshyFEN is one person, but he has multiple minds.

-[FEN](#FEN) is the volatile boi while [RBC](#RBC) is the chill and cautious one.
+[FEN](#FEN) is the volatile boi while [RBC-AMSUS](#RBC-AMSUS) is the chill and cautious one.

 ToshyFEN is quite chill in general, but he can never be as chill as [WELLPan](WELLPan.md).
 ToshyFEN can also be insane and angrier than usual.
-FEN is the mind of ToshyFEN that is mentally unstable and insane, RBC is mentally stable and sane.
+FEN is the mind of ToshyFEN that is mentally unstable and insane, RBC-AMSUS is mentally stable and sane.

 In a nutshell for the above, FEN is not OK but he is the most capable one while RBC is OK but he is 'disabled' to say the least.
 With this, ToshyFEN in general has some of the worst mental health state.